-Man Arrested on Suspicion of Launching Firework at Huntington Park Police Department Officers
+Man Arrested After Launching Firework at Huntington Park Officers Following Mexico’s World Cup Win: Police

-A man was arrested after he was captured on video launching a firework at Huntington Park Police Department officers after Mexico upset Germany with a victory in the World Cup on Sunday.
+A man was arrested after he was captured on video launching a firework at Huntington Park Police Department officers following Mexico's upset victory over Germany in their World Cup opening match Sunday.

 The man, who was not named, was arrested on suspicion of assault with a deadly weapon, said Huntington Park Police Department Lt.
 Paul Kraut.

-"He bent down in the street and started firing motor-styled fireworks at the officers," Kraut said.
+"He bent down in the street and started firing mortar-style fireworks at the officers," Kraut said.
+"They had to move to avoid being struck by the projectiles."

 The fireworks were shot at officers who formed a line in the downtown business area near Florence Avenue and Pacific Boulevard, Kraut said.